TheBoneJarmer/TiledCS/README.md

-> **Heads up!** I am looking for a second maintainer or someone to take over the project entirely as you may have noticed I am not that active anymore.
-The reason for this being the lack of time to work on this project.

 # TiledCS
-TiledCS is a dotnet library for loading Tiled maps and tilesets.
-It supports both XML as JSON map formats.
-The library requires no 3rd-party dependencies except for Newtonsoft.Json or another JSON parsing library.
+TiledCS is a .NET library for loading Tiled maps and tilesets.
+It supports only the _TMX_ and _TSX_ file formats.
+The library requires no 3rd-party dependencies.
 This way the library can be used with popular game engines like Unity3D, MonoGame and Godot.

 ## Installation
 ```